NagasonicDev/Alkatraz/README.md

 - `/alkatraz circle <add|set> <number> [<player>]` (`alkatraz.command.circle`): Modifies the circle level of a player.
 Automatically updates the max mana and mana recovery of the player.
 - `/alkatraz experience <add|set> <number> [<player>]` (`alkatraz.command.experience`): Changes the magic experience of the player, will automatically increase the circle level of the player if enough experience is given to level up.
 - `/alkatraz stats [<player>]` (`alkatraz.command.stats.other`): Opens the target's Stats GUI to the sender.
+- `/alkatraz reload` (`alkatraz.command.reload`): Reloads spell config.
+Some changes may require a server restart.
 - `alkatraz.allspells`: allows a player to use all spells even if they have not discovered it.
 - `/spells <player>` (`alkatraz.command.spells.other`): opens a gui that shows the current spells that the player can use. `<player>` argument is if you want to view a different player's spells.